boochow/nts1mkii_hvcc_examples/README.md

 - **Draw.pd**
   Hand-drawn waveform oscillator.
 - **PitchShift.pd**
-  Shift the pitch of sound from AUX IN.
+  Shifts the pitch of the AUX IN signal.
 - **7ch-Vocoder.pd**
   7-band vocoder.
-Connect modulator (voice) signal to AUX IN.
+Connect the modulator (voice) signal to AUX IN.

 To enable AUX IN for oscillator units, hold the REVERB button and turn NTS-1 mkII on, then set the `Inr.` value to `0`.
+Press ARP to save and restart.

-**Additional oscillator patches**: More oscillator patches are available at [boochow/loguesdk\_hvcc\_examples](https://github.com/boochow/loguesdk_hvcc_examples)
+**Additional oscillator patches**: More patches are available at [boochow/loguesdk\_hvcc\_examples](https://github.com/boochow/loguesdk_hvcc_examples)

 ### Modulation FX